amroczeK/hs2-thrift/README.md

   username: '',             // Change to correspond with your config
   password: '',             // Change to correspond with your config
   protocol_ver: 5,			// Version 1 - 11.
 Change to suit your HS2 Protocol Version, defaults to V5
-  retain_session: false		// true - will NOT close connection and session
+  retain_session: null		// Set true if you want to retain connection and session }
-							// false - will close connection and session
-}

 var sqlQuery = "select * from default.temp";  // Change this query to suit your db/table